A Modern Musketeer: Production notes

 Filming began in the fall of 1917 at the Grand Canyon in Arizona.
 Additional scenes were shot at Canyon de Chelly near Chinle, Arizona and at the Jesse Lasky Studios in Los Angeles.

 Reception

 Like many American films of the time, A Modern Musketeer was subject to cuts by city and state film censorship boards.
 The Chicago Board of Censors required a cut of the two intertitles "The boss has gone for another woman" and "Remember the last woman", three scenes of a young woman in a cave including and following her suicide, and the shooting scene where a man falls.

 Preservation and restoration

-The majority of A Modern Musketeer was long presumed lost as only partial 35mm print of the film that Douglas Fairbanks donated to the Museum of Modern Art was known to exist.
+The majority of A Modern Musketeer was long presumed lost as only a partial 35mm print of the film that Douglas Fairbanks donated to the Museum of Modern Art was known to exist.
 The missing footage was later discovered by the Danish Film Institute.
 The DFI and the Museum of Modern Art restored the film with the newly discovered footage and the preserved print.